-My String Wreaths Project...and "Clean" Printing
+My String Wreath Project...and "Clean" Printing

 This project uses yarn, thread, and string to create layered Christmas wreath prints.
 I put my wreaths on gift bags in the video, but you could print the wreaths on cards, or create them for wrapping paper.

-One of the compliments/comments I often receive about my work from other people familiar with gel printing, is how "clean" my prints looks.
+One of the compliments/comments I often receive about my work from other people familiar with gel printing, is how "clean" my prints look.
 I suspect they are surprised or curious about this, because gel printing tends to be thought of as "messy".

 I am also a big believer in the thoughtful, slow, planned side of gel printing.
 Spending time in the playful, messy stage, working on techniques or ideas is important for figuring out how I can execute the clean prints I envision.

 And, that brings me back to my String Wreaths projects.
 The first part of the lesson is all about setting up my printing station so I can get my printing surfaces and stencil to line up precisely with each layer.
+This allows me to print multiple layers for my wreath directly on the surface of a gift bag, without worrying about "messing" it up.

-I don't need every gel print I make to be executed with precision, but it's nice to know I can achieve that "clean" look when I want to.
+No, I don't need every gel print I make to be executed with precision, but it's nice to know I can achieve that "clean" look when I want to.

 If you'd like to try this project please sign up for Gel Printed Christmas today.